msvticket/kube-arch-webhook/README.md

 # registry.
 If you are using a public registry, you can leave this empty.
 dockerConfigSecretName: ""

-# The tolerations or affinity to add to pod whose containers can run an architecture. nodeAffinitySelectorTerms is added to affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution.nodeSelectorTerms
+# The tolerations or affinity to add to pod whose containers can run an architecture. requireNodeLabels is added to affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution.nodeSelectorTerms
 architectures: {}
 # Example:
 #  arm64:
-#    tolerations:
+#    taintsToTolerate:
 #    - effect: NoExecute
 #      key: ARM
-#      operator: Equal
 #      value: "true"
-#    nodeAffinitySelectorTerms:
-#    - matchExpressions:
-#      - key: kubernetes.io/arch
-#        operator: In
-#        values:
+#    requireNodeLabels:
-#        - arm64
+#    - kubernetes.io/arch: arm64

 # MutatingWebhookConfiguration, see https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-objectselector
 failurePolicy: Ignore